ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

    @enduml

 .. note::
-   The SOME/IP Gateway can create the service before receiving an OfferService, but can only start offering it after having received an OfferService message from the network.
+   The SOME/IP communication stack can create the service before receiving an OfferService, but can only start offering it after having received an OfferService message from the network.
    This behavior may reduce the time until the service is available for consumers, but may increase boot time.
    Thus the decision is to create the service only after having received an OfferService message from the network.

+Upon reception of SOME/IP-SD message containing an StopOfferService entry, the SOME/IP communication stack stops the proxy service offered via IPC as well.

 .. uml::
    :alt: Gateway receives StopOfferService from the network